kirkzwy/AMaterial/listing/confetti balloons-PRODUCT LISTING.md

 ### Title版本二（长尾词+核心关键词，服务于搜索引擎)

-balloons confetti
-wedding balloons decoration
-latex balloons 12 inch
-balloons gold
-gold balloon【有2家在用】
-12 inch balloons
-rose balloons
-assorted balloons
-clear latex balloons
-birthday balloons for girls
-**clear confetti balloons **

-Clear Latex Balloons 12 inch Transparent Balloons with Gold Confetti nside for

-Clear Confetti Balloons Latex Balloons 12 inch with Gold confetti12 Inch  Confetti Re-filled

-Gold Confetti Balloons, 12 Inches Clear Balloons, Pack of 20, for Party Decoration, Wedding, Birthday and Proposal

-## Bullet Point常用内容
-- how to use/uses/useful tip/easy to use（充气/用法：The balloons are supplied flat packed and can be filled with air or helium）
-- measurement/Size/Dimensions [7 cm / 2.76 inches approx. (non - inflated), 30.5 cm / 12 inches approx. (inflated)]or[Inflated size: approx. 25.5 cm/ 10 inch in length after inflating, and the dimensions are for reference only, the confetti is 1.5 cm/ 0.6 inch in diameter]
-- popular decor
-- beautiful confetti
-- Excitement
-- Durable
-- Detail
-- Guarrantee
-- Material（50% Latex, 50% Paper）
-- count/Quantity
-- situation/Function/Wide applications
-- take care
-- confetti filled balloons/Pre-filled confetti/Prefilled with Confetti
-- beautiful color
+Gold Confetti Balloons, 12 Inches Transparent Latex Balloon with Confetti Dots Pre-filled for Birthday,Baby Shower,Wedding,Graduation Party Supplies & Decorations(Pack of 20)

+## Bullet Point
+### 常用内容
+1. how to use/uses/useful tip/easy to use（充气/用法：The balloons are supplied flat packed and can be filled with air or helium）
+2. measurement/Size/Dimensions [7 cm / 2.76 inches approx. (non - inflated), 30.5 cm / 12 inches approx. (inflated)]or[Inflated size: approx. 25.5 cm/ 10 inch in length after inflating, and the dimensions are for reference only, the confetti is 1.5 cm/ 0.6 inch in diameter]
+3. count/Quantity
+4. Material（50% Latex, 50% Paper）/Durable/beautiful color/Detail
+5. situation/Function/Wide applications/popular decor/Excitement
+6. confetti filled balloons/Pre-filled confetti/Prefilled with Confetti/beautiful confetti
+7. take care

+### Bullet Point选用内容(关键短语全大写，后面全小写）
+- **WIDELY USE** as party decoration for the tables at a wedding or graduation, or a romantic setting for a proposal.
+It will certainly brighten up any room or outdoor activities.

+- **EACH BALLOONS PRE-FILLED** with 1 inch diameter confetti.
+We use gold foil confetti rather than the paper confetti, so it will stick to the balloon much more easily.

+- **20 PCS 12" CLEAR BALLOONS** in a package.
+Inflatable diameter is approx. 12 inches.
+Made with latex and paper.
+The bigger you blow it up, the more clear it will be.

+- **USEFUL TIPS**: Before inflating the balloon, spray a little bit of water into the balloon, so that the moisture helps the pieces of confetti stick to the side of the balloon.
+Gently rub the inflated balloon with towel/carpet/hair will also help the confetti stick to the balloon.

+- **HELIUM OR AIR SUITABLE**: High quality helium and inflating the balloons to the full size will make it float for 8 hours(though not beyond, because they will pop!).
+Don’t forget to fasten the balloon tightly!

+## Description
+Gold Confetti Balloons are filled with Gold Foil Confetti.
+The Confetti Party Supplies light up the room, wall, tables, backyard, and driveway for your party.

+**Product Features**

+- Material: latex&paper
+- Count: 20 Pcs
+- Color: transparent&gold
+- Product size: 5" long and 2.5" wide

+**HOW TO USE**
+As the gold confetti is heavier than the helium, will naturally moves toward the direction of gravity.
+So, before inflating the balloon, spray a little bit of water into the balloon and rub the confetti with your hands repeatedly to distribute them uniform inside the balloon, so that the moisture helps the pieces of gold confetti stick to the balloon.

+**Warning**

+- Choking Hazard: Children under 8 yrs can choke or suffocate on uninflated or broken balloons.
+Adult supervision required.
+Keep uninflated balloons from children.
+Discard broken balloons at once.
+- This balloon contains latex which may cause allergic reactions.
+- Use a pump to inflate a balloon.
+Keep balloons away from eyes and face , as the bursting of a balloon may cause injury.
+- Balloons are Inflammable.
+Do NOT bring them near fire.

+## Product Warranty

+---

 ## 关于气球使用的Reviews
 Beautiful balloons.
 Some tips....